-The Advances in Higher Education Research Seminar series highlights original research in college-level instruction and learning.
-Seminars are held quarterly during the academic year.
+Formerly known as the Advances in Higher Education Research Seminar and now renamed as the Reflection and Practice Seminar series, these conversations highlight original research in college-level instruction and learning.
 See below for a listing of past presentations.

 How do we prepare students to learn from experience?

 Yore Kedem, assistant professor of Hebrew, Department of Linguistics, Languages, and Cultures, Michigan State University

 February 22, 2022